passepartoutvpn/tunnelkit/README.md

     $ git clone https://github.com/passepartoutvpn/tunnelkit.git

-There are demo targets containing a simple app for testing the tunnel, called `BasicTunnel`.
+There are demo targets containing a simple app for testing the tunnel.
 Open `Demo/TunnelKit.xcodeproject` in Xcode and run it on both iOS and macOS.

-For the VPN to work properly, the `BasicTunnel` demo requires:
+For the VPN to work properly, the demo requires:

 - _App Groups_ and _Keychain Sharing_ capabilities
 - App IDs with _Packet Tunnel_ entitlements